-The only sexually divergent trait that showed a significant relationship with altitude, regardless of habitat, was morphological dimorphism (Fig. 1; posterior mean = -0.59, 95% Credibility intervals: -1.08 – -0.09; Table S3).
-MD decreased with increasing elevation, however, in mixed habitats the relationship between MD and altitude was positive.
-To determine if the MD association was attributable to body size or wing length dimorphisms alone, we ran PGLS models with a lambda correlation between the SDIs of body size, wing length, and folded wing length, and the same predictors as BPMMs.
-Wing measurements were corrected for size by dividing each trait by the square root of body mass.
+.
+Morphological dimorphism decreased with increasing elevation (Fig. 2; posterior median = -0.59, 95% HDI: -1.09 – -0.09; Table S3), however, in mixed habitats the relationship between MD and altitude was positive.
+To determine if the MD association was attributable to either body size or wing length, we ran PGLS models with a lambda correlation with initial value of 1 between the log10 sex differences in body size, wing length, and folded wing length, and the same predictors as BPMMs.
+Wing measurements were corrected for size by dividing each trait by the cubic root of body mass.
 Results showed only one significant effect in the wing length model, which did not fully account for the results obtained in the MD BPMM (Table S4).
-(67)
+To determine if increased sampling of species of the “Bee” clade (Fig. 1) would influence our results, we ran two additional sets of models using the AVONET (67) dataset only, and a combination of AVONET and our own (See supplementary methods for details).
+These models failed to find any significant associations with altitude or habitat structure, despite including more species of the “Bee” clade (Table S3).

 Dichromatism also showed a significant relationship with elevation but only when considering habitat structure (Table S3).
-Colour differences between sexes increased at higher elevations in open and mixed habitats, while they decreased with elevation for understorey species (Fig. 1).
-To rule out that the associations with dichromatism were produced mainly by the conspicuous colouration of the crown or gorget (i.e., the most dichromatic patches), we ran five additional BPMMs using only the dichromatism of each patch as response variable (Table S6).
-These models showed no significant associations in the crown or gorget, but only in the belly, revealing that the association with altitude and habitat structure is not attributable to the most dichromatic patches.
-Song complexity showed a significant effect of habitat structure, regardless of altitude (Fig. 1B; posterior mean = -0.4, 95% CI: -0.77 – -0.04).
+Dichromatism increased at higher elevations in open and mixed habitats, while it decreased with elevation for understorey species (Fig. 2).
+To rule out that the associations with dichromatism were produced mainly by the conspicuous colouration of the crown or gorget (i.e., the most dichromatic patches), we ran five additional BPMMs using only the dichromatism of each patch as response variable (Table S5).
+These models showed no significant associations for the crown or gorget, revealing that the association with altitude and habitat structure is not attributable to the most dichromatic patches.
+Song complexity showed a significant effect of habitat structure, regardless of altitude (Fig. 2B; posterior median = -0.4, 95% HDI: -0.77 – -0.02).
 Specifically, song complexity was lower in mixed habitats compared to the understorey.
-Conversely, TLD was not affected by altitude nor habitat structure (Fig. 1B; Table S3).
+Conversely, TLD was not affected by altitude nor habitat structure (Fig. 2B; Table S3).

-Multi-response BPMMs were consistent with the patterns observed in single-response models despite a loss of significance in some estimates.
-Given that the direction of the relationships was consistent despite the number of response variables included, we present and discuss the results based on the single-response models to facilitate interpretation (Table S5).

-Dichromatism is positively associated with song complexity
+Dimorphic traits are associated